At Greenfields we provide a broad, balanced and progressive music curriculum which is integrated into other areas of the curriculum where appropriate.

 Each child is recognised as having different abilities and aptitudes.
 Children are encouraged to make individual progress during music lessons through a range of activities, irrespective of their starting level.

-Lee Brown, a music specialist came to do a ‘Singing Day’ with the whole school.
-Reception and KS1 children learnt ‘Little Red Tractor’ and KS2 children learnt a verse each of ‘Sweet Home Alabama’.
+Every year, we invite a music specialist to do a whole school music day, that involves the children learning and performing something completely new.
+When we had our Music Vocals day, Reception and KS1 children learnt ‘Little Red Tractor’ and KS2 children learnt a verse each of ‘Sweet Home Alabama’.
 The day ended with a whole school performance.

 Every Thursday, we have a whole school singing assembly.
 Sometimes we learn new songs (some with actions!) and sometimes we practice old ones, then we start or end all of our other assemblies in the week with a song to put us in a good mood and set us up for the day!
 Singing really is an integral part of our school day at Greenfields.